mike4aday/SwiftlySalesforce/README.md

 ```
 The `always` closure will be called regardless of success or failure elsewhere in the promise chain.

-You could also use the `Record` type to update a record in Salesforce, for example:
+You could also use the `Record` type to update a record in Salesforce.
+For example:

 ```
 // `account` is a Record we retrieved earlier...